 You probably can’t get to 98 without being supremely goal-oriented, loved by many, and deeply appreciative of the people around you.
 Arvid was all of those things.
 A multi-layered man with an endless supply of funny stories and a few surprises stashed along the way, he taught us to always face forward, no matter what.

 Arvid was preceded in death by his parents, Alfred and Anna Dalby, sisters, Marie Tucker and Arlene Randklev, brothers, Melvin Dalby and Raymond Dalby, and son, Bruce Stenlund.
 He is survived by his daughters, Nancy (Gary) Frankel, Beth Dalby, and Cheryl Dalby, grandchildren, Anna (Jeff) Mitchel, Clare Frankel, Olivia Dalby, Ella Dalby, and Matthias Dalby, loyal friend and true family man, Marc Martinez, cherished friend and helper, Heidi Syverson, and many, many friends and relatives.

 A next chapter without Arvid in it feels almost impossible to read, let alone write.
 But, in moments like this, maybe “all we can do” is what he would do: pour another cup of coffee, take a deep breath, and “just don’t give up.”

 In lieu of flowers, the family asks that memorials go to the Senior Meals program (26823 Debs Rd NW, Pinewood, MN, 56676), or Trinity Lutheran Church (26685 Debs Rd NW, Pinewood MN 56676), or another charitable cause.

 Online guestbook at www.OlsonSchwartzFuneralHome.com

-To plant a tree in memory of Arvid Mathias Dalby, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Arvid Mathias Dalby, please visit our tribute store.